-We have also particularly focused on Pareto or Pareto-like tails in this paper for convenience, naturally, some of the results can be extended to general regularly varying tailed marginals as well.
-For Gaussian copulas with regularly varying tails, we still need certain restrictions on the marginal tail behavior \citep{das:fasen:2023a}; on the other hand, for Marshall-Olkin copulas, assuming tail-equivalent regularly varying marginals will lead to similar results.
-Moreover, we have only investigated a few popular and useful dependence structures like Gaussian, and Marshall-Olkin; there are other Archimedean copulas which can be explored using the methodology in this paper allowing for a rich class of models for such complex systems.
+We have also particularly focused on Pareto or Pareto-like tails in this paper for convenience, naturally, some of the results can be extended to general regularly varying marginal tails as well.
+For Gaussian copulas with regularly varying tails, we still need certain restrictions on the marginal tail behavior (see \cite{das:fasen:2024} for details); on the other hand, for Marshall-Olkin copulas, assuming tail-equivalent regularly varying marginals will lead to similar results.
+In this paper, we focused on these particular copula models because of their flexibility and inherent connections with risk, reliability and specifically systemic risk.
+Clearly, our results need not be restricted to these copulas only.
+Although bivariate copula families are usually popular, \cite[Chapter 4]{joe:2014} lists multiple extensions of bivariate copulas to general high dimensions.
+We believe many such copulas can be explored for creating models with particular levels of asymptotic independence as necessitated by the context.
 Finally, we have left model calibration and statistical estimation to be pursued in future work.